 Do not get me wrong.
-Basically, I have nothing against developers who make their plugins available free of charge, advertising the paid premium version or other software.
-What bothers me is simply the way the advertising interferes in the use of WordPress.
+In principle, I have nothing against developers who make their plugins available free of charge also advertising the paid premium version or other software.
+What bothers me is just the way the ads interfere with the use of Wordpress.

-Often you cannot hide the hints permanently and so they annoy you every time you use the WordPress admin area.
-Unfortunately, this is a condition that I cannot endure for long.
+Often you can't hide the hints permanently and so they get annoying every time you use the WordPress admin area.
+Unfortunately, this is a situation that I can't stand for long.

 If I can make a one-off payment to buy the plugin, I usually don't think about it for long and buy it to help the developer.
 But sometimes you have to take out a monthly subscription and the free version is enough for me.
 In this case I try to get rid of the repeated clues.

-For this purpose, the plugin installs a small link "Hide notification forever" in each of these boxes, via which you can make the corresponding box disappear forever.
+To do this, the plugin builds a small “Hide notification forever” link into each of these boxes, which you can use to make the corresponding box disappear, never to be seen again.

-I tried it out with my customer who had a great 1&1 marketing box in his WP admin.
-Even this "information box" could be hidden with the plugin and no longer annoys me when I work on the customer's WordPress site.
+I tried it out on my client who had a great marketing box from 1&1 in their WP admin.
+Even this "information box" could be hidden with the plugin and now no longer annoys me when I'm working on the customer's Wordpress site.

-In short: The plugin is a very recommendable addition to any WordPress installation, because some box is usually always annoying.
-And with the plugin”Disable admin notices individually"you will get rid of it for sure.
+In short: The plugin is a highly recommended addition to any Wordpress installation, because a box is usually always annoying.
+And with the plugin”Disable admin notices individually” one gets rid of it for sure.